April 07, 2020

 Size: 69mm wide 60mm high MM: Unknown (probably W & H)

-The unusual, oval shaped, red and white enamel Inter-State radiator emblem shown above at the top of this post is a mystery.
+The following unusual, oval shaped, red and white enamel Inter-State radiator emblem is a mystery.
 I suspect that it may have been used for some commercial Inter-State vehicles built between 1916 and 1918 but I cannot confirm this.

 No comments: